+Click here to see more posts in this category.
 Scroll down to see more articles about the figures involved in the English Civil War, the most important battles, and the weapons used.

 Below is a comprehensive English Civil War timeline, featuring the events leading up to the war, the most important battles, and the events signaling the end of the war.

 |13th June 1625||King Charles Marries||King Charles I married Henrietta Maria, daughter of Henry IV of France at St Augustine’s Church, Canterbury, Kent.
 The marriage was not popular because she was a Catholic.|

 |May 1626||Parliament Dismissed||Parliament were unhappy with the activities of Charles’ chief minister, George Villiers, 1st Duke of Buckingham.
 Buckingham had led a failed mission to Cadiz and it appeared that he was planning to help the French to put down the Protestant Huguenot uprising.
 Parliament moved to have Buckingham dismissed from office.
 Charles retaliated by dismissing parliament.|

 |13th March||Parliament Recalled||Charles needed money to finance the war with France and Spain and reluctantly recalled Parliament.|